-The Authority and the Trustee may enter into such supplemental indentures as shall by them be deemed necessary or desirable for any one or more of the following purposes, among others:
+The Authority and the Trustee, with the consent of the University, may enter into such supplemental indentures as shall by them be deemed necessary or desirable for any one or more of the following purposes, among others:

-- (a) to correct the description of any property conveyed or pledged by the Indenture or intended so to be, or to assign, convey, pledge or transfer and set over to the Trustee additional property for the benefit and security of the Holders and owners of all Series Four-A1 Bonds under the Indenture; - (b) to add to the covenants and agreements of the Authority or to surrender any right or power reserved to or conferred upon the Authority; - (c) to evidence the succession of any other department, agency, body or corporation to the Authority; - (d) to cure any ambiguity or to correct or supplement any defective or inconsistent provision contained in the Indenture or in any supplemental indentures or to make such other provisions in regard to matters or questions arising under the Indenture or any supplemental indenture as the Authority may deem necessary or desirable and which shall not be inconsistent with the provisions of the Indenture or any supplemental indenture and which shall not impair the security of the same; and - (e) to create a series of and authorize Additional Bonds.
+- (a) to correct the description of any property conveyed or pledged by the Indenture or intended so to be, or to assign, convey, pledge or transfer and set over to the Trustee additional property for the benefit and security of the Holders and owners of all Series Four-A2 Bonds under the Indenture; - (b) to add to the covenants and agreements of the Authority or to surrender any right or power reserved to or conferred upon the Authority; - (c) to evidence the succession of any other department, agency, body or corporation to the Authority; - (d) to cure any ambiguity or to correct or supplement any defective or inconsistent provision contained in the Indenture or in any supplemental indentures or to make such other provisions in regard to matters or questions arising under the Indenture or any supplemental indenture as the Authority may deem necessary or desirable and which shall not be inconsistent with the provisions of the Indenture or any supplemental indenture and which shall not impair the security of the same; and - (e) to modify the Indenture as authorized by Holders or in order to convert to a Fixed Rate.

-In addition and subject to the provisions set forth below, the Holders of not less than 51% in aggregate principal amount of the Series Four-A1 Bonds then outstanding shall have the right to consent to and approve such supplemental indentures as shall be deemed necessary or desirable by the Authority for the purpose of modifying, altering, amending, adding to or rescinding in any particular, any of the terms or provisions of the Indenture or in any supplemental indenture; provided, however, that such provision shall not be construed as permitting without the consent of the Holders of all such Series Four-A1 Bonds directly or indirectly affected (a) an extension of the maturity of any Series Four-A1 Bond, or (b) a reduction in the principal amount of any Series Four-A1 Bond or the redemption premium or the rate of interest thereon, or (c) the creation of a lien upon or a pledge of revenues ranking prior to or on a parity with the lien or pledge created by the Indenture, or (d) a preference or priority of any Series Four-A1 Bond over any other, or (e) a reduction in the aggregate principal amount of the Series Four-A1 Bonds the Holders of which are required to consent to such supplemental indenture or the Loan Agreement as set forth in the Indenture.
+In addition and subject to the provisions set forth below, the Holders of not less than 51% in aggregate principal amount of the Series Four-A2 Bonds then outstanding shall have the right to consent to and approve such supplemental indentures as shall be deemed necessary or desirable by the Authority for the purpose of modifying, altering, amending, adding to or rescinding in any particular, any of the terms or provisions of the Indenture or in any supplemental indenture; provided, however, that such provision shall not be construed as permitting without the consent of the Holders of all such Series Four-A2 Bonds directly or indirectly affected (a) an extension of the maturity of any Series Four-A2 Bond, or (b) a reduction in the principal amount of any Series Four-A2 Bond or the redemption premium or the rate of interest thereon, or (c) the creation of a lien upon or a pledge of revenues ranking prior to or on a parity with the lien or pledge created by the Indenture, or (d) a preference or priority of any Series Four-A2 Bond over any other, or (e) a reduction in the aggregate principal amount of the Series Four-A2 Bonds the Holders of which are required to consent to such supplemental indenture or the Loan Agreement as set forth in the Indenture.